Key Takeaways

-Chinese society is often thought of as being somewhat homogenous, but in reality it’s actually quite diverse.
-From ancient times to the present day, there have been big differences between urban and rural and northern and southern China, as well as between the members of China’s many different ethnic groups.
-Understanding these differences is key to understanding modern China.
+Chinese society is often thought of as being somewhat homogenous, but in reality it is remarkably diverse.
+From ancient times to the present day, there have been deep differences between urban and rural China, between the north and the south, and between the members of China’s many different ethnic groups.

-Urban and rural China
+01 Urban and rural China

 One of the biggest contrasts in modern Chinese society is the difference between the cities and the countryside.
 In the past, most Chinese people made a living as farmers.

 Despite having some of the largest cities in the pre-modern world, China was predominantly an agricultural society for much of its history.

-Throughout much of the 20th century, China was also a largely rural society, and some scholars, such as renowned Chinese anthropologist and sociologist Fei Xiaotong (费孝通 Fèi Xiàotōng), argue that this fact plays an important part in shaping many aspects of Chinese culture and society (社会 shèhuì) to this day.
+Throughout much of the 20th century, it also remained a largely rural society.

+Some scholars, such as the renowned anthropologist and sociologist Fei Xiaotong (费孝通 Fèi Xiàotōng), argue that this fact plays an important part in shaping many aspects of Chinese culture and society (社会 shèhuì) to this day.

 an old black and white photograph of farmers with shoulder poles walking along a path in the countryside with low mountains in the background

-For much of its long history, China was a primarily agrarian society
+For much of its long history, China was a primarily agrarian society.

 Moving between countryside and city in China

-In ancient times, there was some movement between urban and rural areas in China among traders, soldiers, government officials, and those who traveled to the cities to take part in the imperial examinations.
+In ancient times, there was some movement between urban and rural areas among traders, soldiers, government officials, and those who traveled to the cities to take part in the imperial examinations.
 Most people, however, tended to stay where they and their ancestors were born.

-During the early years of communist control in the 20th century, China operated under a planned economy and the population was divided into those holding urban and those holding agricultural residence permits under the hukou household registration system (户口制度 hùkǒu zhìdù).
-Under this system, movement between different parts of the country was severely restricted for most people.
+During the early years of communist control in the 20th century, China operated under a planned economy.
+The population was divided into those holding urban and those holding agricultural residence permits under the hukou household registration system (户口制度 hùkǒu zhìdù).

 a village with traditional Chinese houses flanked by karst mountains in Guangxi Province, China